AbdanulIkhlas/AbdanulIkhlas/README.md

 - 📫 How to reach me **muhabdanulikhlas0983@gmail.com**

-- ⚡ I'm interested in Web Development, Data Processing, and Machine Learning
+- ⚡ I'm interested in Web Development, Data Analyst, and Machine Learning

 <h3 align="left">Connect with me:</h3>